 If you’re like most people, the end of the day usually sneaks up on you.
-With emails still to get to and about a dozen tabs open, last minute is not when you want to start scurrying to get something accomplished.
-With a “one-hour” warning, you can start scurrying sooner.
+With emails still to get to and about a dozen tabs open on your laptop, last minute is not when you want to start scurrying to get something accomplished.
+With a “one-hour” warning though, you can start scurrying sooner.
 I use this window to complete JUST ONE THING, not everything.
 If I get through that one thing and still have time, I’ll start something else.

 SAMPLE WORK SCHEDULE

 11:15 – 11:30 Break with a friend (or hit the gym for 45 minutes)